Andrei Rublev (film): V. The Last Judgment (Summer 1408)

-Andrei and Daniil are working on the decoration of a church in Vladimir.
-Although they have been there for two months the walls are still white and bare.
+Andrei and Daniil are working on the decoration of a church in Vladimir, but the project has stalled for two months.
+Andrei confides to Daniil that the task disgusts him and that he is unable to paint a subject such as the Last Judgement, as he doesn't want to terrify people into submission.
+He comes to the conclusion that he has lost the ease of mind that an artist needs for his work.
 A messenger, Patrikei (Yuri Nikulin), arrives with word from the Bishop, who is furious, to say they have until autumn to finish the job.
-On a nearby road in the middle of a field of flowers Andrei confides to Daniil that the task disgusts him and that he is unable to paint a subject such as the Last Judgement as he doesn't want to terrify people into submission.
-He comes to the conclusion that he has lost the ease of mind that an artist needs for his work.
-Foma, impatient and wanting to work, resigns and leaves Andrei's group to take up the offer of painting a smaller, less prestigious church.
+Foma, impatient and wanting to work, leaves Andrei's group and takes an offer to paint in a smaller, less prestigious church.

-Stone carvers and decorators of Andrei's party have also been working on the Grand Duke's mansion.
-The Prince is dissatisfied with the work done, and wants it to be redone, more in line with his tastes, but the workers already have another job, which is to help set up the mansion of the Grand Duke's brother, and they promptly refuse and leave, after indignantly proclaiming that the Grand Duke's brother will have a much more splendid home than he himself.
-While walking on a path through a nearby forest towards the mansion of their client, the artisans are assaulted by soldiers sent by the Grand Duke, and their eyes are gouged out, leaving them incapable of practicing their craft.
+Elsewhere, stone carvers and decorators of Andrei's party have finished adorning the mansion of the Grand Duke.
+To their indignation, the Duke is dissatisfied with their work and tries to make them do it again.
+The artisans refuse, and leave promising that their new client, the Duke's brother, will have a more splendid house than the one they have just finished.
+In the forest they are waylaid and blinded by the Grand Duke's henchmen, leaving them incapable of practicing their craft.

-Back at the church, Andrei is dismayed by the news of the attack on the artisans and angrily throws paint and smears it on one of the walls.
-Sergei (Vladimir Titov), a young apprentice who escaped the assault unharmed, reads a random section of the bible aloud, at Daniil's request, concerning women.
+Back at the church, Andrei is dismayed by the news of the attack on the artisans and angrily throws paint on one of the walls.
+Sergei (Vladimir Titov), a young apprentice who escaped the assault unharmed, reads a random section of the Bible aloud, at Daniil's request, concerning women.
 A young woman, Durochka (Irma Raush), whose name identifies her as a holy fool, or Yurodivy, wanders in to take shelter from the rain and is upset by the sight of the paint on the wall.
 Her feeble-mindedness and innocence inspires in Andrei the idea to paint a feast.